Sigurd Haveland and Xavier Buhagiar in New Year Honours List

 Both men have been appointed by King Charles III in the New Year Honours List which was released last night.

-GHA Chief Paramedic and St John’s Ambulance Gibraltar CEO, Mr Haveland was appointed an MBE for his services to health in Gibraltar, having pioneered the paramedic practice locally over a decade ago.
+St John’s Ambulance Gibraltar CEO and GHA Chief Paramedic, Mr Haveland was appointed an MBE for his services to health in Gibraltar, having pioneered the paramedic practice locally over a decade ago.

 He told the Chronicle he was “deeply honoured” to be appointed, describing this as a testament to the whole ambulance service in Gibraltar.